 - Focus on biological risks rather than chemical hazards or risks.

-- Describe the work with r/sNA molecules, infectious agents, or biological toxins from their initial use/generation through their inactivation or decontamination to prevent exposure by personnel.
+- Describe the work with r/sNA molecules, infectious agents, or biologically-derived toxins from their initial use/generation through their inactivation or decontamination to prevent exposure to personnel and the environment.

-Goals of the IBC When Reviewing an Application
+Goals of the IBC and Admin When Reviewing an Application

 The IBC Administrative staff will perform an initial review of an application upon receipt and looks at the following: